ACC Academic Leaders Network

 The ACC Academic Leaders Network (ALN) program is an exciting collaborative leadership program for faculty at ACC institutions who aspire to leadership roles in higher education.

-Launched in 2018, the annual ALN program is designed to facilitate cross-institutional networking and collaboration among academic leaders while building leadership capacity for the participating institutions.
 The ALN provides an opportunity for participants to strengthen leadership competency, to build networks and relations across ACC institutions, to deepen understanding of higher education administration, and to broaden awareness of higher education leadership needs and challenges.

 Up to five participants are selected from each ACC institution.
 Faculty who are currently department or division chairs, associate deans, associate vice provosts, or other similar roles can be nominated by deans and campus presidents for consideration.
-Nominations are solicited in late spring.

-University of Pittsburgh Participants
+University of Pittsburgh Fellows

 See the cohorts of participating University of Pittsburgh faculty below.